BretFisher/kubernetes-mastery/slides/k8smastery/authoringyaml.md

 --

-- Many other resource types don't have their own commands!
+- Other resource types don't have their own commands!

   - DaemonSets